 The significance of his work came full circle in 1999 on Return of the Grievous Angel: A Tribute to Gram Parsons, an entire album of Gram covers featuring household names, including Chris Hillman, Elvis Costello, Emmylou Harris, Gillian Welch, Steve Earle, Wilco, Whiskeytown and others.
 The album, released as a carefully-crafted broadcast production and CD, illuminated all the elements of Gram’s artistry: the poignant lyrics, the colorful ensemble of instrumentation, and most of all, the enduring beauty of his songs.

 Today’s country music embodies an astounding variety of shapes and sounds.
-From the folk-infused harmonies First Aid Kit to Lola Kirke’s cosmic interpretations of roots rock and Sturgill Simpson’s hard-nosed alternative flair, the world of Americana has never been more equipped with talent and relevancy.
-It’s safe to say, today we are living in the Cosmic American reality Gram once dreamed of belonging to.
+From the folk-infused harmonies First Aid Kit to Lola Kirke’s cosmic interpretations of roots rock to Sturgill Simpson’s hard-nosed alternative flair, the world of Americana has never been more equipped with talent and relevancy.
+It’s safe to say today we are living in the Cosmic American dream Gram once longed for to be real.

-Why Gram Parsons has not yet been inducted to neither the Country or Rock Music Halls of Fame is a regular point of controversy.
+Why Gram Parsons has not yet been inducted into neither the Country or Rock & Roll Hall of Fame is a regular point of controversy.
 Even with a shift in popular perception, Gram’s contributions to each institution, especially country’s, go far beyond regular measures and are certainly deserving of grander recognition.
 Awards and commercial recognition were never the focus of Gram’s mission, but nearly half a century after his passing, it seems appropriate to acknowledge the magnitude of his artistic accomplishments with a definitive enshrinement.
-Accolades aside, Gram’s musical legacy remains alive and in tact, flourishing in the light of those continuing to forecast the truth of country music.
+Accolades aside, Gram’s musical legacy remains alive and in tact, flourishing in the light of those continuing to share the gospel of country music with the world.